Technical Tips & Tricks

 - End your chat by closing the browser window

-Although chat logs should automatically save in Moodle, we have lost some before.
-Therefore, before ending your chat, you might want to appoint someone from the group to save your transcript (by choosing edit, select all, copy, and then pasting into a Word document that can be saved and emailed to everyone in the group).
+Although chat logs should automatically save in Moodle, it’s best to save a copy of your transcript before ending your session to avoid loss (by choosing edit, select all, copy, and then pasting into a Word document that can be saved and emailed to everyone in the group) and permit immediate access.

 The Moodle chat is not like Skype or other instant messaging systems.
 It is not as advanced which results in the following: